How to Best Pick Countries for Your Mobile App or Game Launch: A Data-Driven Guide

-After months of development and testing, your app or game is finally ready for a global launch.
-It is time to decide which markets to focus on and where to invest on user acquisition.
-Making the right decision is not an easy task and involves many factors.
+After months of development and testing, your mobile app or game is finally ready for a global launch.
+Now, the critical decision looms: which markets to focus on and where to strategically invest your user acquisition budget.
+Making the right choice isn’t easy and involves a multitude of factors, especially in the highly competitive mobile gaming industry.

-I recently helped Geewa, an online and mobile games company based in Prague, pick countries for its game called “Pool Live Tour 2”.
+I recently helped Geewa, a leading online and mobile games company based in Prague, pick target countries for its game called “Pool Live Tour 2”.
+Our process was rigorous and data-driven, providing valuable insights applicable to any mobile app or game publisher.

-Here are our learnings from building the decision-making process:
+Here are our key learnings from building that decision-making process for mobile game market selection:

-If you’re working on a sequel, you should use the ARPDAU and LTV of your previous game as a baseline.
-Work with an average of several months and filter out the data where you have a small DAU average.
-This would help you avoid a number of statistical errors based on a few “whales” who do not represent the typical monetization behavior.
+If you’re working on a sequel or have other games in your portfolio, you should use the ARPDAU (Average Revenue Per Daily Active User) and LTV (Lifetime Value) of your previous game as a baseline.
+Work with an average of several months and filter out data where you have a small DAU average.
+This helps you avoid statistical errors based on a few “whales” who might skew the typical monetization behavior in a small dataset.
+For a deeper dive into LTV, read our guide on Growing subscription-based mobile apps with LTV prediction or download our Retention to LTV Calculator / Predictor.

-Priori Data, including its free of charge option, gives an understanding about downloads and revenues per category.
-This is particularly interesting if you create a “purchase ratio,” revenue divided by downloads.
-You will immediately see that several markets are downloading games in your category (e.g. strategy, sports, puzzle) like crazy but are not willing to spend money.
-Avoid those!
+Tools like Priori Data, including its free-of-charge option, provide invaluable understanding about app downloads and revenues per category.
+This is particularly interesting if you create a “purchase ratio” (revenue divided by downloads).
+You will immediately see that several markets are downloading games in your category (e.g., strategy, sports, puzzle) like crazy but are not willing to spend money.

 4) Benchmarking against competition

-If you plan to reach top charts than you should account for what it takes in terms of downloads.
-There might be a world of a difference between getting into the Top 10 on iOS in the US and, say, Denmark, which is a smaller but very well monetizing market.
-The organic uplift might be in tens of percent but it’s good to get real data on a smaller market before you aim for bigger ones (and burn a lot of money doing it).
+If you plan to reach top app store charts, then you should accurately account for what it takes in terms of downloads and sustained engagement.
+There might be a world of difference between getting into the Top 10 on iOS in the US and, say, Denmark, which is a smaller but often very well monetizing market.
+The organic uplift from hitting top charts might be in the tens of percent, but it’s prudent to get real data on a smaller, more manageable market before you aim for bigger ones (and potentially burn a lot of money doing it).

-If you have a “niché” game (like we do with a cue game) or are targeting specific players (e.g. board game fans or manga fans) then you can use Facebook to find out the specific audience size per country using the ads manager.
-Facebook gave us great insights on what we should focus on, outside the traditional large markets such as the U.S. or the UK.
+If you have a “niche” game (like a cue game, as in our example) or are targeting specific players (e.g., board game fans or manga fans), then you can use platforms like Facebook to find out the specific audience size per country using their Ads Manager.
+Facebook gave us great insights on what we should focus on, outside the traditional large markets such as the U.S. or the UK, uncovering hidden opportunities for mobile game user acquisition.

-We normalised the above factors for leaders on each platform to get several ‘indexes’ per country.
-Later, we set weights for each of our 6 factors and counted the total points.
-Once we put them in a descending order, we saw a list of most promising countries and decided on the target markets after a final discussion.
+We normalized the above factors for leaders on each platform to get several ‘indexes’ per country.
+Later, we set weights for each of our six factors and calculated a total score.
+Once we put them in a descending order, we saw a prioritized list of most promising countries and made our final target market decisions after a comprehensive discussion.

-At this final stage it is important to consider local specifics.
-Some countries might require a ‘localisation’ of the game as its users may prefer a particular game genre (in our case it was a specific sport genre) or games might not be to the liking of local culture at all (typical for Asian markets).
-Conducting local research and having an insider from the regions such as MENA or Asia is important before making the final selection.
+At this final stage, it is important to consider local specifics.
+Some countries might require a ‘localization’ of the game as its users may prefer a particular game genre (in our case it was a specific sport genre) or games might not be to the liking of local culture at all (typical for Asian markets).
+Conducting local research and having an insider from the regions such as MENA or Asia is crucial before making the final selection.

 What is your strategy for picking markets for your apps or games?
 Do you use data sources not mentioned in this post?
 Don’t hesitate to share your thoughts and experience with others in the comments section below.